The first law of biology is Malthusian superfecundity: All species produce more offspring than can survive. Humanity is not exempt.

 Then I list those three, pausing after each one and asking for objections.
 When I’m finished, I say, “That’s it, that’s the theory of evolution.”
 It saves me a lot of headaches, and gets some of their defenses out of the way.

 So an excess of offspring is not just a problem; it’s a law.
 Much as universal gravitation—and all universal forces—is a central law in physics, Malthusian superfecundity is the cornerstone of modern biology.
-And like any good law, it’s inescapable: all living things exhibit superfecundity, they all produce too many offspring.
+And like any good law, it’s inescapable: all species exhibit superfecundity, they all produce too many offspring.
 And just as we might employ various counterforces to escape gravity, so might we also use an assortment of strategies to avoid Malthusian superfecundity.

 But we never truly escape either.
 Or at least we haven’t so far.